BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 <a name="install-run"/>

-## 7. How to install and run the project - HTML Demo
+## 7. How to install and run the project

 ### Project Description